-- To encourage each child to develop respect and tolerance towards others, their belongings and the environment; - To help each child to develop self-esteem; - To provide a safe, caring and happy environment where all children can learn and develop.
-To enable the school to function in a safe, orderly and organised way; - To provide a differentiated curriculum so that all children can experience success; - To have clear and simple rules to encourage good behaviour promoted by all adults in the school and understood by all children; - To involve all adults in the dissemination of our rules i.e. teachers, parents, support staff and governors; - To establish a fair and consistent approach to maintaining appropriate behaviour, basing discipline on positive reinforcement - To have a fair and appropriate system of rewards and sanctions.
+- To encourage each child to develop respect and tolerance towards others, their belongings and the environment; - To help each child to develop self-esteem; - To help each child to develop happy, healthy relationships; - To provide a safe, caring and happy environment where all children can learn and develop.
+To enable the school to function in a safe, orderly and organised way; - To provide a differentiated curriculum so that all children can experience success; - To have clear and simple rules to encourage good behaviour promoted by all adults in the school and understood by all children; - To involve all adults in the dissemination of our rules i.e. teachers, parents, support staff and governors; - To establish a fair and consistent approach to maintaining appropriate behaviour, basing discipline on positive reinforcement; - To have a fair and appropriate system of rewards and sanctions.